hencou/esphome_components/README.md

 See the attached example "example_dcf77.yaml"

-# 3. Itho CVE for ESPhome
+# 3. Itho for ESPhome
 This is an ESPhome implementation of Itho Wifi module: https://github.com/arjenhiemstra/ithowifi.
-This implementation is only for the Itho CVE module.

-See attached example "example_itho_cve.yaml"
+See attached example "example_itho.yaml"